100 Incredibly Useful Travel Tips for Visiting Vancouver

 7. Thinking of moving to Vancouver?
 It’s a fantastic place to live, but also one of the most expensive cities in North America!

 8. While summertime is undoubtedly the most beautiful season to visit Vancouver, the winter provides tourists off-season rates and a quieter pace.
+Spring and fall are lovely, too (if you don’t catch a rainy streak).

 9. Although there are some sketchy areas with a higher drug use and crime rate, for the most part the majority of the city is very safe to explore, even if you’re traveling alone.